cosmos72/fstransform/README.md

    ioctl(FIBMAP) is limited by design to 2G-1 blocks, which typically translates to 8TB - 4kB.
    To transform file systems equal or larger than 8TB, ioctl(FIEMAP) is required.

-3) the initial and final filesystems must be supported by the Linux kernel (i.e. it must be able to mount them) and by the tools 'mkfs' and 'fsck'
+3. the initial and final filesystems must be supported by the Linux kernel (i.e. it must be able to mount them) and by the tools 'mkfs' and 'fsck'
    (i.e. it must be possible to create them and check them for errors)

-4) the following programs must be available: the two custom-made programs 'fsmove' and 'fsremap' (distributed with the script) and several common Linux tools: which, expr, id, blockdev, losetup, mount, umount, mkdir, rmdir, rm, mkfifo, dd, sync, fsck, mkfs
+4. the following programs must be available: the two custom-made programs 'fsmove' and 'fsremap' (distributed with the script) and several common Linux tools: which, expr, id, blockdev, losetup, mount, umount, mkdir, rmdir, rm, mkfifo, dd, sync, fsck, mkfs

-KNOWN LIMITS:
+### KNOWN LIMITS

-1) if the device contains a HUGE number of files with multiple hard links, fstransform will be very slow and consume a LOT of memory.
+* If the device contains a HUGE number of files with multiple hard links, fstransform will be very slow and consume a LOT of memory.
   Devices with more than one million files with multiple hard links can cause fstransform to crash with "out of memory" errors.

 2) JFS file systems equal or larger than 8TB cannot be converted due to missing support for ioctl(FIEMAP) in the kernel: